buttsj/pbi-globalization/README.md

 * v1.3
     * Background is available to be set in the properties now
     * Can toggle off Title of visual now
+* v1.4
+    * Set the global lighting color in properties
+    * Set the global databar color in properties
 * Possible future features:
     * Allow click filtering on data bars
     * Let user choose how many tooltips to show on screen
+    * Make each databar unique color (may be impossible)

 ***
 ###### Thanks